 Research Entomologist and Curator of Hymenoptera, National Museum of Natural History, Smithsonian Institution.
 Research interests: Phylogenomics, systematics, evolution, biogeography, and comparative genomics of aculeate Hymenoptera (bees, ants, stinging wasps); phylogenetic methodology; social insect biology; evolution of pollinators.

-I am an Associate Professor of Ecology at Lincoln University, New Zealand.
+I am an Associate Professor of Terrestrial Ecology at Auckland University of Technology, New Zealand.
 My research focuses on understanding the processes that structure biological communities.
 In particular, I am interested in drivers of spatial and temporal patterns in species diversity, such as environment, species interactions, dispersal, and phylogenetic constraints.
 I work with a wide range of taxa including invertebrates, plants and fungi, in a variety of field and laboratory-based systems.

 Assistant Professor of Evolution and Marine Biogeography at the University of Algarve and researcher at the Center for Marine Sciences.